-When you move to a home demand pricing plan, your bill shows a peak demand charge.
-This peak demand charge is based on the maximum demand your household places on the network in a 30 minute interval, during the peak demand window of 5 - 8pm AEST daily.
+For ACT customers, when you move to a home demand pricing plan, your bill shows a peak demand charge.
+This peak demand charge is based on the maximum demand your household places on the network in a 30 minute interval, during the peak demand window of 5–8pm AEST daily.
 For businesses this is between 7am – 5pm on business days.

 The amount is calculated as follows:

 Your maximum demand (calculated within a 30 minute interval and measured in kilowatt hours) and converted to kW

 Demand charge rate in kW (rate set out in ActewAGL’s schedule of charges)

 Let’s say your household uses a number of appliances one night between 6pm and 6:30pm which consume 4 kilowatt hours (kWh) of electricity, which is equivalent to 8kW over an hour.